mmgaggle/zgw-dbstore/README.md

 gateway that persists objects and metadata into a SQLite database.

 The Ceph object gateway has conventionally has been the radosgw, or rgw for short.
+[RADOS](https://ceph.com/assets/pdfs/weil-rados-pdsw07.pdf) is Ceph's native object storage system.
-Sans RADOS, the rgw is the /zgw/.
+Sans RADOS, the radosgw is the /zgw/.

 This was made possible by the Zipper initiative, which introduced a layering API based on stackable modules/driver, similar to Unix filesystems (VFS).
 Other